janablechschmidt/MetaRange.jl/README.md

 ## About

+MetaRange integrates spatially-explicit demographic and behavioural processes with a niche- and metabolism-based approach.
+For each species, it considers species-specific environmental preferences and regulates demographic processes via the Metabolic Theory of Ecology.

+The user can model the spatial distribution of a species in any landscape.
+Niches are defined by temperature and precipitation and can include further niche axis if desired by the user.
+Demographic processes are adapted via the Metabolic Theory of Ecology, such that both biomass of the organism as well as temperature in a given patch influence demographic rates.

+A manuscript introducing MetaRange.jl is currently in preparation.

 ## Installation

 The package can be installed from github through the inbuilt Julia package manager.
 Open a Julia REPL and type `]` to enter the Pkg REPL mode and run: